JuliaParallel/Dagger.jl/README.md

 - `reduceblock(f, c)` - reduce each block of data by applying `f` to the block.
 In block distributed array, the result has the same dimensionality as the input.
 - `reducebykey(f, c)` - given a collection of tuples or pairs, use the first element of the tuples as the key, and reduce the values of each key.
 Computes a Dict of results.

 *Note: all these operations result in a `Computation` object.
-You need to call `compute` or `gather` on them to actually do the computation.*
+You need to call `compute` or `collect` on them to actually do the computation.*

 **Array API**
 - Unary element-wise operations: